paragon1234/Car-Behaviour-Training/README.md

 ![alt text][image1]

-I then recorded the vehicle recovering from the left side and right sides of the track back to center so that the vehicle would learn to recover from onse side of the track to the centre.
+I then recorded the vehicle recovering from the left side and right sides of the track back to center, so that the vehicle learn to recover from edge of the track to its centre.
 The images below show what a recovery looks like:

 ![alt text][image2]